Using sparklyr with Databricks

 There are two options for using RStudio Connect with Databricks:

 - Performing SQL queries with ODBC using the Databricks Spark SQL Driver (Recommended Option).

 - Adding calls in your R code to create and run Databricks jobs with bricksteR and the Databricks Jobs API (Alternative Option)

 Using RStudio Package Manager with Databricks

-Whether RStudio Server Pro is installed outside of the Databricks cluster (Recommended Option) or within the Databricks cluster (Alternative Option), you can install packages from repositories in RStudio Package Manager as long as HTTP/HTTPS network traffic is allowed from RStudio Server Pro to RStudio Package Manager.
+Whether RStudio Workbench is installed outside of the Databricks cluster (Recommended Option) or within the Databricks cluster (Alternative Option), you can install packages from repositories in RStudio Package Manager as long as HTTP/HTTPS network traffic is allowed from RStudio Workbench to RStudio Package Manager.